How Courts Oversee Ballot Initiatives

 In cases where courts have found a single-subject rule violation, they have provided differently scaled remedies.
 Specifically, courts have differed on whether valid pieces of an initiative can be severed from the invalid pieces and preserved or whether an initiative must be struck down in full if any part of it is invalidated.

 In addition to reviewing initiatives under a single-subject rule, courts sometimes intervene when state officials invoke such a rule to block an initiative.
-For example, the Alaska Supreme Court recently ordered the lieutenant governor to certify an election reform initiative for the ballot, rejecting his position that the initiative violated the state single-subject rule.
+For example, the Alaska Supreme Court ordered the lieutenant governor to certify an election reform initiative for the ballot, rejecting his position that the initiative violated the state single-subject rule.
 The initiative — encompassing campaign finance reform, open primaries, and ranked-choice voting — might well have been held to violate the stricter single-subject rules applied in some other states, but the Alaska Supreme Court applied a more lenient test merely requiring a logical connection between these three provisions.

 Courts ensure consistency with other constitutional and statutory law.